 And on August 30th, 2019, they took to the streets.

 To mark International Day Against Forced Disappearances, Movement for Our Disappeared in Mexico and other organizations marched in Mexico City and 18 other cities across the country.
 Side-by-side with activists and family members of the disappeared, and bearing the signatures of more than 100,000 others, they told the Mexican government: more must be done to search for the missing and to investigate the disappearances and murders that have gone ignored for far too long.

 AJWS was there in August to support this growing movement, and our photographer, Regina Lopez, captured the power of the march.
 Experience it yourself through this slideshow.

 Family members of disappeared people take to the streets in Mexico City on August 30, 2019, to deliver a petition signed by over 100,000 people to the government of Mexico demanding action and justice for their loved ones.
 Photos by Regina Lopez.

 The people have spoken—and the Mexican government appears to be listening.

-Responding to this mounting pressure from our grantees and the movement they’ve helped organize, in December, 2019, the Mexican government set the basis for the creation of a special mechanism including a task force of forensic experts to help in the process of identifying more than 26,000 bodies of disappeared people that have been held by local authorities across Mexico.
+Responding to this mounting pressure from our grantees and the movement they’ve helped organize, in December, 2019, the Mexican government created a framework to take action to address the concerns of these families—including its intention to assemble a task force of forensic experts to help identify more than 26,000 bodies of disappeared people that have been held by local authorities across Mexico.
 This identification process will finally bring closure to thousands of families who have spent decades without answers.
 Though identifying the bodies will certainly be a tragic discovery for these families, it will allow them to grieve, and slowly begin to heal.